 With its sweet and nutty flavour, ‘Uchiki Kuri’ is one of the tastiest squashes you’ll find anywhere.
 A teardrop-shaped Japanese variety, it’s easy to grow and will usually set around four 1.5kg fruits per semi-trailing plant.
 The hardy, drought-tolerant plants prefer a sunny spot.

 Easy-to-grow plants that are very versatile in the kitchen, squashes provide an invaluable autumn harvest that store well into winter.
-For more information on how to grow pumpkins and squashes, read our helpful article.
+For more information on how to grow pumpkins and squashes, read our helpful article, or if you’re interested in why growing your own could give you measurably more nutritious food, read our guide for more info.

 Lead Image: Squash Seeds ‘Uchiki Kuri’ from Suttons/Copyright: Floramedia